katniny/Auride/CONTRIBUTING.md

 ## 👩‍💻 Recommendations
 These are just recommendations, but they will help aid you while contributing to Auride.
-- HTML/CSS/JavaScript experience (Node experience is also recommended)
+- HTML/CSS/JavaScript/NodeJS experience
    - Moderate experience in JavaScript at minimum, as we rely heavily on JavaScript, but this also depends on *what* you're contributing.
 - Experience with Firebase tools (any version before 9, but version 9+ should be okay as well but please note we use 8.6.8, so it is slightly different from versions 9 and up)
    - This is less necessary, as Firebase has documentation at https://firebase.google.com/docs/.
 We use authentication, realtime database, storage, and functions, just as a reference point.

 ## ✨ Required
-We only have **two** requirements for contributing to Auride (dependencies), as we build most things ourselves.
+We only have **one** requirement for contributing to Auride (dependencies), as we build most things ourselves.
 - NodeJS
-- A way to localhost or 127.0.0.1 to test, rather than opening the file directory in your browser

 ## 🛠 Getting Started
 1. Visit the [Auride GitHub repo](https://github.com/katniny/auride)